 Foreign bodies which have entered the large intestine can be removed by inducing purgations.
 34

-Bad air- gas, poison, breast milk, blood, fluids etc. which are acting foreign bodies should be removed by sucking by using animal horn (Shrunga) etc. 34 ½
+Bad air- gas, poison, breast milk, blood, fluids etc. which are acting like foreign bodies should be removed by sucking using animal horn (Shrunga) etc. 34 ½

 If the foreign body has gone into the passage of the throat, a lotus stalk / sponge like portion, tied with a thread should be passed into the throat, and when the foreign body gets stuck to the stalk, the thread should be pulled out slowly.
 35